Wix is an abomination

 - That "database" I mentioned?
 It's not a real database!
 It doesn't support SQL or anything like it.
 There's no way to programmatically alter its schema.

 - There are buttons to import and export CSV, but they're both useless.
 The export can only be sorted by update timestamp (there *is* a sort option in the collection viewer, but it doesn't affect the downloaded file).
 The import sometimes maps columns incorrectly and doesn't give you enough control to correct it.

 - There's no way to access Wix's excuse for a database from outside Wix's web-based dev environment, so all testing has to be done inside there.

-- Manually making edits to the database is ridiculously slow because when you open a collection, it takes like 6 seconds to load.
+- Manually editing the database is ridiculously slow because when you open a collection, it takes like 6 seconds to load.
 So does every change you make.
 If you delete all items in a collection, it deletes them at a rate of about 20 per second.

 What about price?
 This is an interesting topic because when discouraging people from using these website cookie cutter platforms I usually admit that they would eliminate the price of a VPS.
 That's not true here: